aenglert42/minishell/README.md

 * '>' should redirect output.
 * '<' should redirect input.
 * ">>" should redirect output with append mode.
-* It should have a basic "heredoc".
+* "<<" should redirect input like a basic "heredoc".
 It doesn’t need to update history or handle expansion.

 The following builtins have to be implemented:
 * __echo__ with option -n